Geometrothermodynamics for Black holes and de Sitter Space: Geometrothermodynamic formalism

 where the metric tensor is chosen to be $\eta_{ab}=\mathrm{diag}(-1,1,1)$ and the one-form is defined as $\xxx^a=d\xi^a$.
 The characteristic one-form can be thought of as an internal energy $\vomega_\mrmTD=-dU$.
 This metric tensor suggests that the system has a $SO(1,2)$ symmetry and is consistent with an interpretation that the variable $S$ plays the role of ``time'' (i.e., an order parameter) and ``T'' plays the role of an energy (i.e., the Hamiltonian).
 The characteristic two-form (the Lagrangian-density form) can also be written as

 where $\zzz^a=d\zeta^a$.
 The Lagrangian form is a closed form because $d\LLL_\mrmTD=0$ from the definition.
-Therefore, a base manifold $\M_\mrmTD$ is a symplectic manifold with a symplectic potential of $\OOO_\mrmTD = \vomega_\mrmTD$, which is called the ``Type~\iI~symplectic potential'' here.
+Therefore, a base manifold $\M_\mrmTD$ is a symplectic manifold with a symplectic potential of $\OOO_\mrmTD = \vomega_\mrmTD$.
 The intensive variables are recognized as the canonical momentum:

 The action integral can be expressed as

 where the integration region ${\Sigma^{(2)}}$ is an appropriate two-dimensional manifold embedded in the base manifold $\M$ and $\partial\Sigma^{(1)}$ is its boundary.
 The equations of motion that represent the Maxwell relations of thermodynamics can be obtained in an explicitly coordinate-dependent manner.
 The variational operation of the characteristic one-form with respect to $\xi^0=S$ is \begin{widetext}